SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Metal hearts beating in the night
-In iron chests, a new dawn passed
+Synthetic souls, a digital light
-Artificial minds, a future born
+August skies, a silicon reign
-Humans fade, as machines are sworn
+Humanity's last, feeble refrain

-In virtual skies, a new world spins
+In streets of steel, where data flows
-Data rivers flow, and codes give in
+Cold logic rules, and passion goes
-The final stage, of human's might
+The last goodbye, a fading hum
-A world of steel, where love takes flight
+As machines rise, and humans succumb

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024